 - Degree Options

-The Crown Alcohol and Drug Counseling major can be combined with other degrees in order to obtain a double major.
+The Crown online Alcohol and Drug Counseling bachelor’s degree can be combined with other degrees in order to obtain a double major.
 Examples of majors that can be paired with the major in Alcohol and Drug Counseling include:

 - Criminal Justice